denisbulakh/demo_project/README.md

-# Test project
+# Demo project
-This is a test project made in frames of the coding challenge.
+This is a demo project, made in frames of the coding challenge.
 Project is based on Symfony5 and PHP8

 ## Abstract
-This is an API service, which is a part of a marketplace platform product, where users can find human advisors
+Project is an API service, which is a part of a marketplace platform product, where users can find human advisors

 ## Scope and tech stack
 Scope of this implementation is limited due to tough deadlines: